A Life Changing Moment

 At least five times during my life I’ve journeyed across the world, usually by sea.
 I circumnavigated much of the Pacific region during the middle nineteen sixties.

-I have visited exotic places like Tahiti, Hong Kong, and Bangkok, Hawaii, Singapore, Midway Island, Guam and Manila, capital of the Philippines, plus Curacao, New York and Cape Town, South Africa’s southernmost port city.
+I have visited exotic places like Tahiti, Hong Kong, and Bangkok, Hawaii, Singapore, Midway Island, Guam, and Manila, the capital of the Philippines, plus Curacao, New York, and Cape Town, South Africa’s southernmost port city.

 But none compare to ancient Malta.